INTRODUCTION

 THE RESERVOIR-IN-PANEL SYSTEM

-RIP - the Reservoir in Panel System
+The Reservoir in Panel System

 The right side of the diagram shows the reservoir-in-panel system.
 When the pump turns off, the water in the supply line drains back to the tank as before.
 The return line also drains back, but in this case a large ABS plastic pipe is used to ensure that as water drains to the tank, air can travel in the reverse direction to allow the water in the risers to drop into the reservoir.
 The other difference is that the supply line goes to the top of the panel.
 The water then drops to the reservoir through a large, copper pipe.
 The large pipe ensures that, when the pump turns off, the water in that pipe travels one way (dropping down to the reservoir) while the air in the pipe travels up, allowing the supply line water to drain back to the tank and the water in the risers to drop to the reservoir.